ucals/ucals.github.io/_posts/2020-09-18-conditional-variational-auto-encoder.markdown

 model a complex structured output representations.
 In this work, Kihyuk Sohn, Honglak Lee and Xinchen Yan develop a scalable deep conditional generative model for structured output variables using Gaussian latent variables.
 The model is trained efficiently in the framework of stochastic gradient variational Bayes, and allows a fast prediction using stochastic feed-forward inference.
-They called the model Conditional Variational Auto-encoder (CVAE).
+They called the model Conditional Variational Auto-encoder (CVAE) {% cite NIPS2015_5775 %}.

 The CVAE is a conditional directed graphical model whose input observations modulate the prior on Gaussian latent variables that generate the outputs.
 It is trained to maximize the conditional marginal log-likelihood.
 The authors